Phoenix009/Notes/SoSe'23/Ethics/Precise Thinking/Arguments.md

 2. Others Argument?
 	- Depends on the context
-	- Usually the first step when you try yo work out an argument is to identify the conclusion
+	- Usually the first step when you try to work out an argument is to identify the conclusion
 	- Premises are harder to find than conclusions and requires both close and charitable reading